The Future of Liberty

 Mitch Daniels (21:51):

-As you say, culture is as the wellspring and this was no mystery at the founding or the founders all said, I think all said by in one expression or another that the republic they were fashioning was fit for a virtuous people and you have written in your,
+As you say, culture is the wellspring, and this was no mystery at the founding.
+The founders all said, I think all said, by one expression or another, that the republic they were fashioning was fit for a virtuous people, and you have written in your—

 George F. Will (22:16):

-Can I interrupt you just at one thing?
+Can I interrupt you with just one thing?

 Mitch Daniels (22:18):